Naxos sailing holidays

 See photo above.

-Ashore there is one hotel, one chapel (with goats), one tavern (tasty dishes), one wandering donkey… and nothing more → marvellous venue.
+Ashore there is one hotel, one chapel (with goats), one tavern (tasty dishes), one wandering donkey… and nothing more, hence a marvellous venue.

 Alyko • Pyrgaki • Agiassou